 ‘Valor Morgulis,’ as they say in Westeros.
-Roughly translated it means that the seventh series of Game of Thrones is back on our screens from July 17.
+Roughly translated it means that the seventh series of Game of Thrones is back on our screens.

 Lannister fever and Targaryen frenzy will once more grip the nation, with thrilling new instalments of everyone’s favourite TV cocktail of dragons, usurpers, queens, zombies and copious nudity.

 Today’s Big Deal from OMGHotels.com offers a chance to get up close and personal with some of the series’ iconic locations, with a Belfast stay and an unforgettable Game of Thrones tour around the stunning scenery of the Northern Ireland coast.

 The Game of Thrones tour requires an overnight stay in Belfast, Northern Ireland’s vibrant capital that has embraced the cultural opportunities presented by both Game of Thrones and Titanic.

 Choose from a one or two-night stay in a central 3* or 4* hotel.

 The offer is based on two people sharing a twin or double room.

 Choose your own way of travelling to Belfast (there are numerous ferry and flight options).
 The offer is available for May Early Bird deals or from June to March 2018.

 The Big Deal option 1 is the May Early Bird deal for an overnight stay in a 3* or 4* Belfast hotel plus a Game of Thrones Tour.